 A growing initiative since 2009

-Beginning as a 1-day race for athletes fit enough to do multiple laps in a day, the event has morphed into a 9-day event where a wonderful community of walkers, hikers, trail runners and day trippers participate – all with the aim of challenging themselves for a good cause.
+Beginning as a 1-day race for athletes fit enough to do multiple laps in a day, the event morphed into a 9-day event as a result of COVID, where a wonderful community of walkers, hikers, trail runners and day trippers participate – all with the aim of challenging themselves for a good cause.

 The first year saw a field of 50 runners raise just over half a million rand.
-In 2022 the field comprised of 135 participants who collectively completed 1,058 laps and raised just over R1 050 000 for our chosen beneficiaries.
+In 2023 the field comprised of 155 participants who collectively completed 820 laps and raised just over R1,25 million for our chosen beneficiaries.

 JDI Foundation